 - The name and address of any child you are concerned about. - The nature of any injury or complaint. - The need for medical attention (if any). - Your reason for suspicion of abuse. - What you have done already. - Any other relevant information you may have, such as the name of the child's GP, school, etc. - 3.
 The organisation leader gives the completed Report of Concern Form to the Safeguarding Committee, the names of the members of whom can be obtained from the Church Secretary. - 4.
 The Safeguarding Committee will consider all the available information and decide what action to take.
-Remember the task of deciding whether or not abuse has occurred rests with the professional agencies.

-Where a Pastor is implicated, the Safeguarding Committee will advise the other elders of the issue and inform the Association of Baptist Churches as soon as possible that a Report of Concern has been received.
-In all circumstances, the identity of the child will be protected as far as possible.
+Remember the task of deciding whether or not abuse has occurred rests with the professional agencies. - Where a Pastor is implicated, the Safeguarding Committee will advise the other elders of the issue and inform the Association of Baptist Churches as soon as possible that a Report of Concern has been received.
+In all circumstances, the identity of the child will be protected as far as possible. - 5.
 Where there is a complaint of sexual abuse against a person who is employed by the church (not the pastor), those receiving such complaints must ensure that the relevant employment procedures and policies in place under the employee's contract are followed.
 The matter should be reported through the appropriate line management procedures in the employment contract, ensuring that legal advice is taken and referral to the statutory authorities is carried out when necessary.
-When such complaints arise it may be necessary to advise the Secretary of the Association of Baptist Churches.

-If there is disagreement on whether or not to refer a concern to a child protection agency, any individual, as a concerned citizen, can make a referral on their own.

-The Safeguarding Committee will follow the advice given by the appropriate agency.
+When such complaints arise it may be necessary to advise the Secretary of the Association of Baptist Churches. - If there is disagreement on whether or not to refer a concern to a child protection agency, any individual, as a concerned citizen, can make a referral on their own. - The Safeguarding Committee will follow the advice given by the appropriate agency.

-Health and Social Care offices are normally open 9.00am - 5.00pm Monday to Friday.
-There is an emergency out-of-hours service for Northern Ireland, which can be contacted at (028) 9504 9999.

-- 6. The reason for the decision and the designated individual responsible for taking action will be noted.
-The Safeguarding Committee will keep a record of this decision in a secure place. - 7.
+- 7. Health and Social Care offices are normally open 9.00am 5.00pm Monday to Friday.
+Wherever you live in Northern Ireland, Out of Hours Social Workers can be contacted through one central telephone number: Tel: (028) 0800 197 9995. - 8.
+The reason for the decision and the designated individual responsible for taking action will be noted.
+The Safeguarding Committee will keep a record of this decision in a secure place.

 Consideration should be given by the Safeguarding Committee to offer support to the leader or other person who made the initial report.